-Consider this: Since the NCAA tournament began in 1939 as a tidy eight-team affair, only 20 Division I programs made the field for 10 consecutive years.
-A pair of powerhouses -- UCLA and Duke -- had two streaks of at least a decade, making a total of 22 10-year streaks.
+Consider this: Since the NCAA tournament began in 1939 as a tidy eight-team affair, only nine Division I programs have made the field for 15 or more consecutive years.
+Sustaining excellence in college basketball is no easy task.

-Let's take a historical glance at the longest active NCAA tournament streaks.
+Here’s a look at the longest active NCAA tournament streaks.

 Mike Krzyzewski is the only coach with two streaks of 10 years or longer.
 His first one ended in 1995, when recovery from back surgery forced him to step down and the Blue Devils plummeted to a 13-18 record.
 Krzyzewski returned the next year and started another NCAA streak at Duke.

 Since then, he’s led the program to five Final Fours and three more national championships, bringing his total to five as he continues his 40th season as the Duke coach.

 Along the way, Krzyzewski became the NCAA tournament career victories leader (97) and needs one more Final Four appearance to tie the legendary John Wooden at 13.

 With a bevy of talented freshman, a poised lead guard in Tre Jones and a second consecutive season ranking top 10 in offensive and defensive efficiency, Duke is likely bound for the NCAA tournament again in 2020.

 3. Michigan State (22)